retrobuiltRyan/4in_Tinitron_Monitor/README.md

 # 4in_Tinitron_Monitor
-4in 800x480 LCD Monitor that looks like a Sony Trinitron Wega
+4in 800x480 LCD Monitor that looks like a Sony Trinitron Wega.
+There are two different "TV" assemblies in this repo.
+a) TV shaped enclosure for a 4inch LCD
+b) TV shaped enclosure for a 4inch LCD + Raspberry Pi 3
 ![frame for commerical](https://github.com/user-attachments/assets/014ebb51-ab71-4c0a-9666-68c4e290a47c)

 https://www.youtube.com/watch?v=1_5VtVP_qF4